 Originally pipettes were made of sodocalcium glass, but currently many are made of borosilicate glass; disposable graduated pipettes are often made of polystyrene.

-There are two pipette types that differ depending on the location of the markings with reference to the tip of the pipette, these are: Mohr Pipettes and Serological pipettes.
+There are two types of pipettes that differ depending on the location of the markings with reference to the tip of the pipette, these are: Mohr Pipettes and Serological pipettes.

 Its further differentiation significant is in the position of the first graduation mark to be find it closer to the tip of the pipette.